Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 A responsible consumer interpretation is:

-Terahertz wellness devices may be discussed as emerging or experimental consumer technology, but they should not be treated as proven medical treatment unless specific regulated evidence supports that exact use.
+Terahertz wellness devices may be discussed as an emerging consumer technology category, but they should not be treated as proven medical treatment unless specific evidence and appropriate regulatory context support that exact device and use.

 Terahertz Device Safety Questions